Jakubzik/rremind/README.md

   <args>
     Integer value of day relative to today;

-    Or 'when' followed by a search term.
+    'when' followed by a search term;

+    'check' to check if all .rem-filed can be interpreted;

+    'help' for a brief help message.

     Without any arguments, ``rremind`` will show today's appointments.